carloliveros/uce-scripts/Species tree.md

 Collecting ASTRAL run times

-This assumes you have saved Astral output in files named *.astral.out.
+This assumes Astral output files are named *.astral.out.
 Before saving this to a file, it's good idea to pipe it to wc to check that you have that correct number of run times.